webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 - **Document findings, actions, outcomes, and lessons learned**

 %

+- Mnemonic: "I Eat Three Eggs In Virginia Daily"

+1. Identify the problem
+2. Establish a theory of probable cause
+3. Test the theory to determine the cause
+4. Establish a plan of action to resolve the problem and implement the Solution
+5. Verify full system functionality
+6. Implement the solution or escalate as necessary
+7. Document the findings, actions, and outcomes

 - **Identify the problem**
   1. **Gather information**: get as many details as possible.